 The best classic gluten-free pumpkin cheesecake with a buttery graham cracker crust.
 It’s rich, smooth, pumpkin spiced, and made with healthier ingredients like Greek yogurt and pumpkin puree.
 The perfect Holiday dessert!

-the best gluten-free pumpkin cheesecake
+The best gluten-free pumpkin cheesecake

 Does anyone else love pumpkin desserts?
 Because I am a huge fan, especially during fall!
-I’ve been loving these soft gluten-free pumpkin cookies and this pumpkin carrot cake.
+I’ve been loving these frosted gluten-free pumpkin cookies and this pumpkin carrot cake.
 But, if you know me, I am a huge cheesecake fan, so I needed to make a pumpkin-spice-flavored one.
 So, say hello to the best healthier pumpkin cheesecake recipe that’s gluten-free and easy to bake!